cgolden15/laser/index.md

 - [Turning laser Off](https://goldenn.dev/laser/turn-off)

 Click on a step above or navigate to its page on the side bar to continue.

+## Video
+A wonderfully narrated guide showing how to use the laser, hosted by none other than (name here)